icshwi/realtime-config/tools/README.md

 ## Run ROOT to check it.

 Filename (csv file) must be matched with the above.
 Once we create `1.csv.root`, one doesn't need to create again.
-In this cae, one can specifiy each file within the plot function such as `plot(1000, 1, "filename")

 ```